 Producer Prices Change in Pakistan averaged 9.45 percent from 2000 until 2022, reaching an all time high of 35.90 percent in August of 2008 and a record low of -3.70 percent in March of 2015.
 This page provides - Pakistan Producer Prices Change- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Pakistan Wholesale Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Producer Prices Change in Pakistan is expected to be 10.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Pakistan to stand at 11.40 in 12 months time.
-In the long-term, the Pakistan Wholesale Prices Change is projected to trend around 12.00 percent in 2020, according to our econometric models.
+Producer Prices Change in Pakistan is expected to be 5.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Pakistan Wholesale Prices Change is projected to trend around 5.00 percent in 2023, according to our econometric models.